IstoraMandiri/meteor-dapp-market-workshop/TUTORIAL.md

 $ meteor
 ```

+### Create the Market Contract

 You should see a lovely landing page, but it doesn't do anything yet.
 We want to be able to deploy a new market contract.
-Let's write it!
+Let's write it in `client/contracts/`.

-*client/contracts/Market.sol*
+*Market.sol*
 ```solidity
 contract Market {